Sugar Cane Vodka Vs Rum: What is the Difference?

 Rum is an alcoholic beverage made from sugar cane or its by-products, such as molasses or sugar cane syrup.
 The process of making rum involves several steps, including fermentation, distillation, and aging.

-1. Fermentation: The sugar cane juice, molasses, or sugar cane syrup is mixed with water and yeast to start the fermentation process.
+- Fermentation: The sugar cane juice, molasses, or sugar cane syrup is mixed with water and yeast to start the fermentation.
 The yeast consumes the sugar, producing alcohol and carbon dioxide as by-products.

-3. Aging: The distilled rum is then aged in oak barrels, which can give it a unique flavor profile.
-The length of aging and the type of barrel used will affect the flavor of the rum, with longer aging times and use of charred oak barrels contributing to a deeper, more complex flavor.
+- Aging: The distilled rum is then aged in oak barrels, which can give it a unique flavor profile.
+The length of aging and the type of barrel used will affect the flavor of the rum.
+Longer aging times and use of charred oak barrels contributing to a deeper, more complex flavor.

 The final product of this process is a versatile alcoholic beverage that can be enjoyed on its own or as a key ingredient in cocktails.